 30. Get a mentor

-It’s easy to work “in” your business rather than “on” it, as Michael Gerber tells us in The E-Myth.
+It’s all to easy easy to work “in” your business rather than “on” it.
+As Michael Gerber tells us in The E-Myth, we need to be working “on” our businesses if we want them to grow and flourish.
 A mentor who has succeeded in your industry can provide you with priceless advice and serve as a sounding board.

 Your checklist might be longer than this, but organizing what needs to be done before you launch and what you can take care of down the road makes it easier to prioritize your tasks.More in: Small Business Growth